jtr13/bookdown-template/README.md

 *This repo was initially generated from a bookdown template available here: https://github.com/jtr13/bookdown-template.*

+(And starring the repo would be nice too so I can see if this is getting used or not!)

 ### Demo Video

 A demo video showing how to create a **bookdown book** following these instructions: http://bit.ly/fiveminutebookdown